Neelixbear/Cookie-clicker-auto-clicker/README.md

 # Cookie-clicker-auto-clicker
-This is the Neelix approved cookie clicker auto clicker for people who dont like to have to clicke for cookies in cookie clicker copy blam then save blam text to bookbar and then go to cookie clicker click on the bookmark and there you go
+This is the Neelix approved cookie clicker auto clicker for people who dont like to have to click for cookies in cookie clicker copy code then bookmark page name it auto clicker then click more (make sure you save it to bookmarkbar) delete the url from the bookmark then copy the code where the url was then go to stop auto clicker code and do the same thing and have a nice day!!!